kleinjm/alignable_map/README.md

 # Business Map
-Business Map is a simple web app that hits an API and diplays the results on a map.
+Business Map is a simple web app that hits an API and displays the results on a map.
 The API provides a list of businesses as well as an end-point for an individual business's details.

-### Deprication Warning
+### Deprecation Warning
 The API is no longer available.
 However, this project is still a good example of how to parse JSON in Ruby and display it nicely in a Bootstrapped Rails application.

 ### Where to Look